Cybersecurity Triage

 System impact

 Read-only, sensitive output.
 Nothing changes.
-The command reads fixture-local group and sudoers stubs and prints privilege grants.
+The command reads system group and sudoers files and prints privilege grants.

 May require elevated permissions on protected paths or service-owned files.